 Private Instruction, Master Classes, Drum Tracks,Rhythm Section Labs

 Ed Bettinelli has been a stylized performing and recording artist for the past 40 years.
 Ed's focus over the years has been on original music, with two projects signed to major record deals on Geffen and RCA records.
-Both bands involved Ed assuming most of the day to day business responsibilities along with writing and arranging contributions.
-Playing to coliseum capacity crowds before such acts as Pat Benetar, Bon Jovi, ASIA, Average White Band, Split Enze, The Tubes, Jack Bruce, and many others has well defined Ed's experiences as a dynamic performer.
+Both bands involved Ed assuming countless day to day business responsibilities along with writing and arranging contributions.
+Playing to coliseum capacity crowds before such acts as Pat Benetar, Bon Jovi, ASIA, Average White Band, Split Enz, The Tubes, Jack Bruce, and many others has well defined Ed's experiences as a dynamic performer.

-Recording with high profile producers such as Keith Olsen, David Thoener, Gary Lyons, David Prater and Auther Pason has contributed to his skills as a player, and has added to his musical sensibility.
-Ed's musical background includes graduating from the Berklee College of Music, along with years of private study with such instructors as Alan Dawson, Peter Erskine, Gary Burton, Al Miller, Joe Hunt, Kim Plainfield and Mike Clark, contribute to his playing and teaching philosophy.
+Recording with high-profile producers such as Keith Olsen, David Thoener, Gary Lyons, David Prater, and Arthur Pason has contributed to his skills as a player and has added to his musical sensibility.
+Ed's musical background includes graduating from the Berklee College of Music, along with years of private study with such instructors as Alan Dawson, Peter Erskine, Gary Burton, Al Miller, Dom Famularo, Joe Hunt, Kim Plainfield, and Mike Clark, contribute to his playing and teaching philosophy.
 Ed operated E.K.G Music, a music house that was based in New York City.
 E.K.G.
 Music wrote music for film and T.V commercials.

 Berklee College of Music, Berklee Today 2017 article

 Your instrument is the messenger of your musical thought.
 Speak!

 "Whether it's his playing, his instruction or his personality, Ed is the consummate professional.
 His playing?
 Solid.
 His attitude?
 Positive.
 From Tony Williams to Vinnie Colaiuta, Mitch Mitchell to John Bonham, he's well versed in many styles of music and the drummers that go with them."